gabry94/YASPL-Compiler/README.md

 # YASPL-Compiler

-Compiler front-end for YASPL, language made for Compiler class at University of Salerno.
+Compiler's front-end for YASPL, programming language made for Compiler class at University of Salerno.

 A code example is reported above: